IkerKa/dbdRandomizer/README.md

 --Future updates--
 - `bingo` - Get a list of objectives.
 Two players can enter a room, first to complete a line wins.
+- `quizz game` - Get a list of questions.
+Two players can enter a room, first to complete the quizz wins. p.e: "What is the name of the killer that has a chainsaw?" (answer: Leatherface/Hillbilly) or "Perk that allows you to see the aura of the killer when you are hooked?" (answer: Kindred)
+  -The question can be filtered by category (perks, killers, survivors, items, etc.)

 ## **Entity Relationalship Diagram (ERD)📊**
 #### *Final Version*